zketosis/liam/frontend/.changeset/new-deers-smash.md

 "@liam-hq/cli": patch
 ---

-Add tooltip functionality to TableHeader component
+Add tooltips to display the full table name when it is truncated in the Table node